IntellectEU/gcp-polygon-supernets/README.md

 # gcp-polygon-supernets
-The gcp-polygon-supernets is a repository where you can deploy the polygon supernets on GCP.
-The version supported is the v1.0.1 for the edge and v1.12.0 for geth.
+The gcp-polygon-supernets is a repository where you can deploy the [polygon supernets](https://wiki.polygon.technology/docs/supernets/) on [Google Cloud Platform](https://cloud.google.com).
+The version tested is the v1.0.1 for the edge and v1.12.0 for geth.

 This project uses terraform to deploy 4 validator nodes and 1 rootchain called geth.
 Each one are deployed in a GCP instance.
 Then, it is used ansible to provision them.
 It is inspired by [terraform-polygon-supernets](https://github.com/maticnetwork/terraform-polygon-supernets), used to deploy the polygon supernets on AWS.